 What keeps us from a clear vision of Truth, Goodness, and Beauty?
 Just because we’re all taught on grandma’s knee, why are we so hell-bent on believing in narrow views of life? – all the more incredible as billions of people, each, individually, in thousands of cultures, insist that they have one true way of looking at life.

 The following is taken from my article on “What Scientists Know and How They Know it.”
 Francis Bacon was one of the first to outline “the family prejudice.”

 Sir Francis Bacon’s famous “idols of the mind”

 He identified four “idols” which the unenlightened mind serves:

-idols of the tribe: following peer-group pressure, denying your own judgment
+idols of the tribe: following peer-group pressure, denying our own judgment

 idols of the cave: following only self-interest, neglecting the greater good

-idols of the theatre: media and entertainment become a distraction and a place where people hide from reality
+idols of the theatre: media, entertainment, and amusement become a distraction and a place where people hide from reality

-idols of the marketplace: allowing materialism, consumerism, to direct one's thinking
+idols of the marketplace: allowing materialism, vain-glorious consumerism, to direct one's thinking

 These are four ways in which the mind is led, or subverted.
-These base influences center about family prejudices, base cravings, popular culture, accepted and untested norms, and the like.
+These base influences center about family prejudices, lower cravings, popular culture, accepted and untested norms, and the like.